• Skip to primary navigation

 Can a different beef be substituted for the Guinness Stout?

 Any dark beer works in the recipe.
-Avoid using a light-colored beer because it won't add the same level of flavor.
+Avoid using a light-colored beer because it won't add the same flavor.

 Do the potatoes have to be peeled?